FrankDetzer/psHFO/README.md

 ncdu /
 ```

-This example returns a summary list of all the files and folders in the Root folder of you computer using the alias.
+This example returns a summary list of all the files and folders in the Root folder of your computer using the alias.

 ### Example 2
 ```powershell